 - To check out if there is an issue with the microphone and not your cellular connection or the app, launch Voice Memos and tap the record icon.
 Now, speak anything into the microphone.
 Then, tap the play icon to play the recording.
 If you hear the voice, it means your microphone is fine.
 In case you can’t listen to the voice, the cellular connection, or the app you are using may be at fault.

 - If you face this issue while using any particular app, try updating it.
 If that doesn’t work, delete the app and reinstall it.
 Moreover, ensure that the app has access to your device mic: Settings → Privacy → Microphone → turns on the switch next to the app.

 iPhone 7/7 Plus Microphone Not Working: Tips to Fix

 Force Reboot Your iPhone

-If none of the above tricks have helped you in fixing the issue, downgrade your device to the previous version.
-The issue seems to be only on iOS 11.3 or later.
+If none of the above tricks has helped you in fixing the issue, downgrade your device to the previous version.
+The problem seems to be only on latest software.
 Hence, going back may click for you.
-And as soon as Apple release a proper fix to this problem, you can update your device so that you can continue to use all new features.
+And as soon as Apple releases a proper fix to this problem, you can update your device so that you can continue to use all new features.